Introducing Solids Basics

 At 6 months, infants can be introduced to water from an open cup or straw cup.
 Delay the introduction of fruit juice.
 Fruit juice lacks fibre important for baby's digestive tract and bowel habits, and juice can put the infant at risk for tooth decay.
 If juice is being introduced, only offer 100% pure unsweetened fruit juice, limiting to 4 ounces per day (1/2 cup).

 Although plain yogurt and natural cheese can be introduced around 6 months of age (see allergenic foods) it is advised to delay 3% cows or goats milk as a beverage until 9 to 12 months of age.
 Read this blog post for more on introducing Cows milk and plant based beverages.

 Finally, never force food onto your baby and try to keep feedings positive and fun for everyone, for example, let baby play with food and use their hands - it's messy but so rewarding.
 Share stories with family and friends but don't compare or compete - every baby is different!
-Reach out to our team dietitian, Brooke if you have any questions!
+Reach out to our team dietitian, Robyn if you have any questions!